mimblewimble/grin/doc/intro.md

 #### Putting It All Together

-A MimbleWimble transaction includes the following:
+A Mimblewimble transaction includes the following:

 * A set of inputs, that reference and spend a set of previous outputs.
 * A set of new outputs that include: